Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 1. “Nice try.
 We found records that prove he underwent surgery here.”

-• (Only appears if you checked the terminal with the body in the tank)
+• (Only appears if you read the terminal with the Grafting Lab Files before the confrontation)

 2. “What were you trying to do with Ortiz and the others?”